 Children and young people who are bedwetting have an assessment in which they (and their parents or carers if appropriate) are asked questions to help work out what is happening, what might be causing it, and to find out more about any other relevant problems they might have.

 A comprehensive initial assessment of bedwetting includes the pattern of bedwetting and related factors such as fluid intake, toileting pattern and daytime symptoms, together with possible medical, emotional or physical triggers and individual needs that may have an impact on treatment and support.
 Physical factors such as constipation, urinary tract infection and diabetes should be identified and treated, and the impact of current medication considered.
 Other wider social, family, emotional and developmental issues should also be explored to ensure the plan for managing bedwetting meets individual needs and enables the family to cope with bedwetting.
 Healthcare professionals should consider possible maltreatment if parents or carers are thought to regard the bedwetting as deliberate, there is evidence of punitive treatment or if bedwetting does not resolve in a child or young person who was previously dry, unless a physical or emotional trigger can be identified.
-[Adapted from NICE clinical guideline 111, recommendations 1.3.1 to 1.3.19]
+[Adapted from NICE's guideline on bedwetting in under 19s, recommendations 1.3.1 to 1.3.19]

 Healthcare professionals should take into consideration the cultural and communication needs of children and young people (and their parents or carers if appropriate) when assessing children and young people with bedwetting.